ferdium/ferdium-recipes/docs/integration.md

 > ℹ️ New to Ferdi recipes and Electron?
 Then we recommend you read Jake Lee's ["Super simple guide to adding a new Ferdi service recipe"](https://blog.jakelee.co.uk/super-simple-guide-to-adding-a-new-ferdi-service-recipe/) which gives you an easy step-by-step guide on how to create and publish your recipe!

 > ℹ️ If you have any problems packaging your recipes, if you are inexperienced with the tools used or have any other problems, we are here to help!
-Just open a new issue at https://github.com/getferdi/recipes/issues/new and we can help you develop, test and publish your recipe and can package the recipe for you if you don't feel like you are able to.
+Just open a new issue at https://github.com/getferdi/recipes/issues/new and we can help you develop, test and publish your recipe

 > If you want to update an existing recipe, please refer to [updating.md](https://github.com/getferdi/recipes/blob/master/docs/updating.md) instead